College Level Exam Program (CLEP®)

 Are CLEP exams hard?

 I have listened to feedback from tens of thousands of parents, I’ve used CLEP in my homeschool and taken it myself, and I’ve studied the feedback about CLEP exams extensively since 2005.
 You know what I’ve learned?
 It really just depends on the person.
-As an example, someone who struggles with reading quickly is going to find the all of the literature exams challenging because they contain massive amounts of reading.
+As an example, someone who struggles with reading quickly is going to find all of the literature exams challenging because they contain massive amounts of reading.
 Someone who is an excellent test-taker will certainly have an advantage over those of us who are not.

 So, are CLEP exams hard?
 Yes and no. Do not underestimate the exam.
 It will cover a LOT of material, think “wide” instead of “deep.”
-For exams that are worth 6 credits, be prepared to cover a full year of college level content!
+For exams that are worth 6 credits, be prepared to cover a full year of college-level content!
 It is much more manageable to start with 3-credit exams instead of the 6-credit exams.

 Finally, CLEP exams are multiple-choice, so the answers are given, but the wording can be complex and confusing.
 A good high school curriculum will teach your teen 50- 75% of the content, but make sure they’ve done a good bit of test prep before the exam.